 Ingredients for latke waffles:

-With only 5 ingredients you can make these delicious latke waffles and surprise your guests with a new form of latkes!
 To make these latke waffles you need potatoes, an egg, potato starch, shredded mozzarella, salt, and pepper.
 I serve the latkes like any other latkes with chive garnish and sour cream.
 You can also add homemade applesauce or use other herbs for garnish.
 If you like onion in your latkes you can add one grated onion to the latke batter.
 I added the mozzarella cheese as an extra binder, since these latkes aren’t fried they might fall apart more easily.
 The cheese adds more texture and helps the latkes maintain their shape along with the potato starch that absorbs some of the batter liquids.
 You can use any hard cheese you like.
 Some families have a tradition of eating cheese during Hanukkah in honor of Judith.
 Judith cut off our enemy's head with his sword after giving him lots of wine and cheese until he passed out.
 You can read the whole detailed story of Judith here.

 This recipe is super easy and all you need is a waffle iron to cook the latke waffles and a hand grater or a food processor to grate the potatoes.
 If you don’t own a waffle maker you can also deep fry these latkes or you can bake them.
 The outcome will be different obviously but still very tasty.